Professional Bowlers Tour: History

 Prior to the debut of the PBA on ABC television in 1962, most tournaments were organized where, once the cut was established after qualifying rounds, a set number of match-play games were bowled, and bonus pins were given to the winner of each match.
 The champion was then decided based on the final overall total pinfall.

 From 1962 to 1965, ABC started televising the PBA Tour, starting with a limited number of tournaments on ABC's Wide World of Sports, and later having its own timeslot.
 Therefore, a round-robin tournament format was implemented to determine the champion.
 The televised finals would be cut to the top four bowlers after match-play, and then three round-robin matches between the fourth, third and second-seeded bowlers would determine the final two bowlers.
 If any bowler were to win both of his matches in the round-robin, he would go on to face the tournament leader.
 If the three bowlers each split their matches to go 1 and 1 in the round-robin, total pinfall would decide which man would advance to the final match to face the tournament leader.
 The winner of the final match would win the tournament.

 The first-ever telecast was actually taped and aired at a later date.
 The original commentators were Chris Schenkel and then-active bowling star Billy Welu.
 On May 16, 1974 Welu died suddenly of a heart attack.

 For the remainder of the 1974 season, bowling legends Dick Weber and Dave Davis filled Welu's analyst spot, but it was the young Nelson Burton Jr. who was ultimately selected for the full-time analyst job in 1975.
-He remained Schenkel's broadcasting partner until the end of the series.
+With Burton Jr. still an active player, Weber or Davis would fill in as analyst for tournaments where Nelson made the televised finals.
+Burton Jr. remained Schenkel's broadcasting partner until the end of the series.